kwolf1909/Neo-Dice-Duo/README.md

 Numbers 6 and 8: Very good values, Number 7: special number

 The circuit uses these hardware components:
-MCU ATtiny 85, NeoPixel Ring 24 LEDs, 7-segment display with I2C-controller (Adafruit),
+MCU ATtiny 85, NeoPixel ring 24 LEDs, 7-segment display with I2C-controller (Adafruit),
 push button to start animation.

 The serial interface is used for uploading the code to the MCU using Urboot